See your doctor about acne

 Antibiotics.
 Antibiotic creams may contain clindamycin or erythromycin.
 Some antibiotic creams also contain adapalene, zinc, benzoyl peroxide or tretinoin, which improves their action.
 Unfortunately, acne bacteria are starting to become resistant to these antibiotics (especially erythromycin).

 For moderately severe acne, and especially if the spots are inflamed and angry-looking, the usual treatment is antibiotic tablets (usually tetracyclines).
-There are various different types of tetracycline tablets.
-Unfortunately, to be effective, some tetracyclines have to be taken several times a day, before food and not with milk, which can be inconvenient.
+There are various types of tetracycline tablets.
+Unfortunately, to be effective, some tetracyclines must be taken several times a day, before food and not with milk, which can be inconvenient.
 If you think this will be problematic, ask your doctor if a once-daily tetracycline (such as lymecycline, doxycycline or minocycline) would be suitable for you.
 If you are taking doxycycline, avoid sunlight or you may get a skin rash.
 A low dose of doxycycline (20 mg twice a day) is effective.

 Oral antibiotics are usually given for 6 weeks in the first instance.
-At review, as long as they are working, they may be continued for a further 6 weeks.
+At review, if they are working, they may be continued for a further 6 weeks.
 Because of problems with increasing antimicrobial resistance, i.e. more bacteria developing resistance to antibiotics, there are now treatment guidelines aimed at reducing the duration of antibiotic use in acne.
 Benzoyl peroxide should be applied to the skin at the same time as using antibiotics as this reduces the chance of the acne bacteria developing resistance to the antibiotic.

 Tetracyclines must not be taken during pregnancy, while breastfeeding or by children under 12.
 Some women develop thrush while taking antibiotics.